openfaas/openfaas.github.io/_posts/2023-08-18-production-faas-linode.md

 Next install OpenFaaS with either the [Community Edition (CE)](https://docs.openfaas.com/deployment/kubernetes/) or one of the versions designed for production and commercial use: [OpenFaaS Standard or OpenFaaS for Enterprises](https://docs.openfaas.com/deployment/pro/).

+For commercial versions of OpenFaaS, we recommend installing via the [OpenFaaS Helm chart](https://github.com/openfaas/faas-netes/tree/master/chart), and keeping a copy of your values.yaml file safe for future upgrades.

-CE can be installed relatively quickly with our arkade tool, which is a wrapper for the Helm chart, but you can also use the [OpenFaaS Helm chart](https://github.com/openfaas/faas-netes/tree/master/chart) directly, if you prefer.
+OpenFaaS CE can also be installed very quickly with the [arkade tool](https://arkade.dev). arkade is a wrapper for the Helm chart which reduces all the steps down to a single command:

 ```bash
 arkade install openfaas